rschristopher/rschristopher.github.io/src/custody/creating-keys/dice-and-paper.md

 >>>
 ```

-You can then reference the [official list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt)
+You can then reference the [official BIP-39 words](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt)
  and see that 733 corresponds to "forum"

 !!! warning "Seed words start at 0"
     Be careful to avoid
     [fencepost errors](https://en.wikipedia.org/wiki/Off-by-one_error)
-    as the line-numbers start at 1 and not 0.
+    as the line-numbers start at 1 but the seed words start at 0

 Alternatively, you can do this in python very easily
- if you already have the [official list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt)
+ if you already have the [official BIP-39 words](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt)
  on your airgapped computer, e.g.,

 ```python